mhoban/rainbow_bridge/README.md

 ## Parameter files

-All the command-line options outlined in this document can either be passed as shown or, for convenience and repeatability, they may be defined in a parameter file in either YAML or json format.
-Then, launch the pipeline using the option `-params-file [file]` (**note the single dash before the option, this denotes a nextflow option rather than a rainbow_bridge option**).
+All of the command-line options outlined in this document can be defined in a parameter file in either YAML or json format for ease of reuse.
+With parameters defined in a file, launch the pipeline using the option `-params-file [file]` (**note the single dash before the option, this denotes a nextflow option rather than a rainbow_bridge option**).
 Option names can be entered as-is (they must be quoted if using json format), but **leading dashes need to be removed**.
 For example, the option `--demultiplexed-by` should be entered as `demultiplexed-by`.
 Boolean options (i.e., options with no parameter that are just on/off switches such as `--single` or `--paired`) should be assigned a value of 'true' or 'false'.
 Here is an example parameter file in YAML format:

 ```yaml
 paired: true